Sophia Sidney, Baroness De L'Isle and Dudley: Later life

 In May 1831 Sophia, like her sisters, was raised to the status of a daughter of a marquess.
 In January 1837, she was appointed State Housekeeper of Kensington Palace, where she died three months later.
 Sophia died in childbirth just after drawing a sketch of her ailing father.
-She was his favourite child and her death caused him intense grief, exacerbated by the fact that he was completely estranged from her brother the Earl of Munster.
+She was his favourite child and her death caused him intense grief, exacerbated by the fact that he was completely estranged from her brother, the Earl of Munster.
 She was remembered as a woman of great wit, charm and gaiety.
-There is a memorial to her at St John the Baptist, Penshurst.
+There is a memorial to her at St John the Baptist, Penshurst; she is interred in the Sidney family vault therein.

 The widowed Sidney died in 1851.